CLASSIFICATION NO. 243

 REQUIRED KNOWLEDGE AND SKILLS

-Thorough knowledge of: Accepted techniques and principles used in conducting diagnostic assessments; principles, methods and techniques of group and individual casework methods; community resources; general principles of gerontology, mental health, mental retardation or mental/emotional dysfunctioning; investigative techniques required for gathering, evaluating and transmitting sensitive information.
+Thorough knowledge of: Federal State and local laws, rules and regulations relating to abuse prevention and investigations; accepted techniques and principles used in conducting investigations; principles, methods and techniques of group and individual casework methods; community resources; general principles of gerontology, mental health, intellectual or developmental disabilities or mental/emotional dysfunctioning; investigative techniques required for gathering, evaluating and transmitting sensitive information.

 Knowledge of: Laws and regulations regarding involuntary commitments, protective services and guardianship/conservatorship.

-Skill to: Develop and implement appropriate service plans for clients with diverse needs; interview clients, applicants and collaterals to gather data needed in assessing specific needs of clients; apply assessment methods, practices and techniques relating to the specific needs of a diverse group of clients; establish and maintain effective working relationships with agency staff and other social service professionals; maintain accurate and concise records; prepare and present concise, convincing written reports; plan and organize an assigned caseload; understand and interpret human behavior, procedures, regulations, legal implications of program services to clients; communicate effectively, both orally and in writing.
+Skill to: Review and interpret service plans for clients with diverse needs; interview professionals and collaterals to gather data needed in assessing specific needs of clients; interview vulnerable adults using established protocols;; establish and maintain effective working relationships with agency staff and other social service professionals; maintain accurate and concise records; prepare and present concise, convincing written reports; plan and organize an assigned caseload; understand and interpret human behavior, procedures, regulations, legal implications of program services to clients; communicate effectively, both orally and in writing.

 Duties include exposure to environmental factors and unpleasant living conditions and behaviors.